What is a Level Production Strategy and How Does it Work?

 The demand for the product

-This is perhaps the most critical factor, as enterprises must ensure that they produce enough of the product to meet customer demand.
 If demand is too high, there could be stockouts and disappointed customers; if demand is too low, businesses will end up with surplus inventory, which can tie up cash flow.

-The availability of resources to produce the product:
+The availability of resources to produce the product

 Businesses need to ensure that they have the necessary resources (e.g., raw materials, labor, etc.) to make the product.
 If resources are not available, then production will be delayed.